practicalparticipation/standard/standard/docs/en/02_key_concepts/04_releases_and_records.md

 See the [attachments](../../schema/reference#attachment) section of [schema reference](../../schema/reference) for more details of how to include documents in your data releases, and the [documentType code list](../../schema/codelists#document-type) for a list of common documents that may be included.

+ToDo: NOTE THAT DOCUMENTS CAN BE ATTACHED IN A RANGE OF PLACES.

 ## Releases

 To encourage the greatest possible openness of public contracting information, the Open Contracting Data Standard is designed to support **real-time publication of information**.
 At each stage of the contracting process, or at each point when changes, or amendments, are made to data about the contracting process, the standard allows publishers to provide a **release**.